The Environmental Impact of Artist Studios (and How to Minimize It)

 6. Plant-Based Materials

 • Natural Fibers: Incorporate natural, biodegradable fibers like cotton, hemp, or linen for canvases and textiles.
+These materials are renewable and break down harmlessly at the end of their life cycle.

 • Bamboo Tools: Switch to bamboo alternatives for paintbrushes, easels, and other studio tools where possible.
+Bamboo is a rapidly renewable resource, making it an excellent sustainable choice.
+This can even inspire ecological drawing practices.

 ARTIST SPOTLIGHT: Vivita Kaupere (website). “in my arts and crafts workshops people really appreciate the use of natural materials and upcycled items.
 Especially because they are safe and friendly for children.”